ProfDoof/The-Adventures-of-JRP/README.md

-To compile you will need to type g++ -Wall -std=gnu++0x *.cpp -o adventure into the terminal while in the file location.
+To compile you will need to type g++ -Wall -std=gnu++0x *.cpp -o adventure into the terminal while in the folder.
 If you have any problems with compilation please email me at jmm15f@acu.edu